ks0430/css-theme-naturo/README.md

 if everything equals, then use source mode, the latest one overwrite everything before.

+## box

+block-level: occupy as much as possible, which is usually 100%.

+Inline boxes

+occupy content's space
+no line break
+bo heights and width
+padding and margins only horizental

+Inline-block
+set padding margin

 ## 9. relative unit

+## 10. BEM class name system

+stands for `block elements modifier`

+`btn`
+`btn__emotion`
+`btn__emotion--modified`

 ## VSCode Plugins